rosalindfranklininstitute/RedLionfish/README.md

 ## Coding

-Please feel free to browse /test folder for examples.
+Please feel free to browse the `/scripts` folder for examples.

 In your code, add the import.